Team-Skyslackers/Skyslackers/README.md

 **This is the repository for the game.
 For repository of our server, please go to https://github.com/yuejunfeng0909/Skyslackers_server**

 ## Setup procedure for users

+**Download the zip file from "releases" in this repository.
+Two platforms are supported: MacOS and Windows.
+MacOS and Windows versions support both IOS and Android devices. **

 **Mac**
 1. Unzip the compressed zip file.
 Open the folder.
 2. Right-click on "skyslackers_server_mac" and select "Open".
 First-time users may need to go to system preferences - security & privacy - general to allow the computer to open the executable.